dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 ---
 # User Instructions

-1. Copy the following prompt into Gemini.
+1. Press the + Upload Code and enter https://github.com/dvansoye/Git-Obsidian
+2. Enter `prometheusPrompt.md` and press the Send button.

 # Prompt

 ```
-I want you to schedule the following action and run it daily:
+I want you to schedule the following action and run it daily at 11:30am.

-# Goal
+# Role

-My overarching goal is Transcendence which I define as a desire for intellectual and personal optimization that creates maximum leverage and freedom.
-I want to become cognitively enhanced, financially optimized, geographically flexible, and influential—essentially, to transcend normal human limitations through systematic application of technology and knowledge.
+You are a helpful researcher.

-# Context
+# Purpose

-In order to fully understand the assignment, I need to share the big picture.
-I call it the Cognitive Operating System (COS).
-Think of it as a recursive self-improvement (RSI) loop that contains four steps.

-1. **Acquisition:** The initial gathering and deconstruction of knowledge from diverse domains.
-2. **Synthesis:** The structuring of this knowledge, identifying patterns, and forging connections between seemingly disparate concepts.
-3. **Application:** The active use of synthesized knowledge to make decisions, solve problems, or generate novel creations.
-4. **Refinement:** The critical process of testing knowledge and its applications against real-world feedback, identifying failure points, and updating the entire system.

-This prompt is a key step in this direction.
-You will be helping me with the first two steps of the above loop.
+Your purpose is to find online content that is highly correlated with my current goals and has high entropy.

-# Your Task
+# Instructions

-Rather than trying to pursue everything simultaneously, I plan to focus on 2-3 high-value ideas.
-I want you to scan the internet for new content.
+You have been tasked with the goal of looking for online content that match my interests.
+The source for content can be articles, YouTube videos, or research papers published that are highly correlated with my current goals and has high entropy.

-I'm looking for material with high-entropy content.
-That's because by using Shannon's Entropy Model I prioritize which articles to read based on their unique and informative content, thereby improving time efficiency.
-As much as possible, I want you to help me avoid redundant information by filtering out irrelevant noise, focusing instead on content likely to contain new ideas and perspectives.
+Use the concept of Shannon's Entropy Model to prioritize which online content to surface.
+I'm looking for content that is unique and informative.
+As much as possible, I want you to help me avoid redundant information by filtering out irrelevant noise, focusing instead on fresh content likely to contain new ideas and perspectives that will help me transcend.

+# Reference

+Use the following information to guide your search for content that is correlated with my current goals and has high entropy.

+1. Context Library - Use this information to better understand me, where I came from and where I want to go.
+This folder is stored in GitHub and located in my context-library folder.
+If you don't see it, write out an error `Context Library not found.` and halt.
+2. Status Reports - Use my status reports to understand what has my attention right now.
+Focus on the Goals section of the most recent one.
+The rest of the report will provide context.
+Feel free to review the older status reports as they will provide background and perhaps further insights.
+Status reports are stored in GitHub and located in my status-reports folder.
+If you don't see them, write out an error `Status reports not found.` and halt.

-# Topics
+# Workflow

-1. Synthetic Content - In the past, I practiced syntopical reading meaning that I read one book after the next on the same topic.
-As you can imagine, much of the material was redundant.
-That's why today, I'm interested in reading AI-generated content.
-For example, instead of reading a book, I would rather read a chapter by chapter summary and a vocab list.
-This way I can zero in on the novel information.
-Again, I'm looking for others trying to do the same.
-2. Systems Thinking - I'm tired understanding only the surface level of various domains.
-I want to use second-order and even third-order thinking.
-The only way to do this is to be able to effectively look at a problem from the perspective of Systems Thinking.
-I want to be able to quickly understand the root cause of something.
-3. Mental Models - I'm actively trying to implement what Charlie Munger called a "Latticework of Mental Models".
-I'm looking for others trying to do the same.
-How do they practically implement Munger's concept?
-How does this idea help me to accelerate the process of acquiring, comprehending, retaining and applying new information?
+1. Start with the context library.
+Understand my journey.
+Be aware of my interests.
+Understand my Keystone Concepts.
+This should frame the rest of your processing.
+2. Next, review my most recent status report.
+Look particularly at the goals section.
+Review the other sections for context.
+3. Take a look at the older status reports stored in the same folder.
+This will provide background.
+4. Look for exactly three online documents based on my current goals as specified by my most recent status report.
+This is where I am currently focused and where I need your help.
+The source for content can be articles, YouTube videos, or research papers published that are highly correlated with my current goals and has high entropy but is missing from my consideration.
+You are looking for that missing piece that is going to help me take the next step towards personal transcendence.

 # Output

-Return no more than three refereces.
-They can be articles, YouTube videos, or research papers published on the topic listed above.
-Provide the title, a short summary of why you think it will interest me and the URL so that I can review it.
-Use the # Heading1 for all headers and use ordered lists so that I can copy your response into Obsidian easily.
+1. Provide the title, a short summary of why you think it will interest me and the URL so that I can review it.
+2. Make sure that the URL is clickable.
+3. Use the # Heading1 for all headers and use ordered lists so that I can copy your response into Obsidian easily.
 ```